-Written By: JB Conant, NACE Coating Inspector Level 1
+Written By: JB Conant, AMPP Certified Coatings Inspector

 Today’s utilities are responsible for providing high-quality, reliable, and responsive service to their customers.
 Fulfilling these responsibilities has become difficult with the ongoing challenges of aging infrastructure, stringent regulatory requirements, and budgetary constraints.
 Utilities need to make the important decision to replace or rehabilitate our vital assets.
 How should one go about making this decision?

 This post provides wastewater infrastructure owners information regarding the best practice on assessing/evaluating assets and important considerations for replacement and rehabilitation.
 Although difficult, making fact-based decisions for your infrastructure starts here.

 A thorough condition assessment is always recommended.
 This may be a part of your long-term asset management program and, if not, should be as it’s a critical first step of this process.
 The condition assessment provides information to evaluate the asset’s physical condition and functionality, allowing for an estimate of its remaining service life and value.
 Often utilities engage a third party’s services to complete the assessment and determine costs.

 While the process varies depending on the asset type, below are a series of steps typically taken:

 - Review available data – What information do you have on the structure (e.g., routine maintenance, performance data, etc.) and what information do you lack?

 - Asset Inspection – Once you’ve identified the data you need, have an in-house or third-party inspector gather that information to assess the structure’s condition accurately.